parpalak/upmath.me/public_html/sample.md

 * Upmath works in browsers, except equations rendered [on the server](//i.upmath.me/).
 * Upmath stores your text in the browser to prevent the loss of your work in case of software or hardware failures.
-* You can copy or download the text and the code converted.
+* You can copy or download the text and the converted code.
-* To print your documents just use the standard browser print dialog.
+* To print or convert your documents to PDF, use the standard browser print dialog.

-I have designed and developed this lightweight editor and the service for converting LaTeX equations into svg-pictures to make publishing math texts on the web easy.
+I have designed and developed this lightweight editor and the service for converting LaTeX equations into SVG pictures to make publishing mathematical  texts on the web easy.
 I consider client-side rendering, the rival technique implemented in [MathJax](https://www.mathjax.org/), to be too limited and resource-consuming, especially on mobile devices.

 The source code is [published on Github](https://github.com/parpalak/upmath.me) under MIT license.

 ***

 Now you can erase this instruction and start writing your own scientific post.
-If you want to see the instruction again, open the editor in a private tab, in a different browser or download and clear your post and refresh the page.
+If you wish to see the instruction again, open the editor in a private tab, in a different browser or download and clear your post, then refresh the page.

 Have a nice day :)